 How to find a doctor that does Rezum treatment

 Since not all patients are chosen for the procedure, it’s best to check with a qualified health practitioner that can discuss the Rezum treatment with you.
-Click here to find a doctor/ urologist that is trained thoroughly in the procedure.

 The problem with most surgical procedures is that they damage the prostate and therefore cause short or even long-term consequences euphemistically referred to as side effects.

 The only difference between them is that they use different technologies.
 It doesn’t matter how you damage the prostate; it is damage.

 Exceptions to this are uro lift since it just relieves pressure on the urethra, but even that is still an invasive procedure.

 It seems to me that of all the procedures that cause damage to the prostate rezum causes the least amount of damage.
 The only truly minimally invasive treatment, which does not damage the prostate is prostate artery embolization.